tcoptrob/tcoptrob.github.io/README.md

-# IEEE RAS TC on Model-based Optimization for Robotics Website
+# IEEE RAS TC on Optimization for Robotics Website

 ## Installing Dependencies